A Q&A with Sewing Enthusiast and Peckham Levels Member Etemi Otubu

-Etemi Otubu is a Budapest-born sewing enthusiast and also our studio neighbour at the buzzing Peckham Levels.
-Having settled in South East London, Etemi developed true passion for craft and sustainable fashion.
-You may have seen Etemi at 3rd Rail Print Space launch event, sewing freshly printed fabric into various textile products including cushion covers.
-We recently caught up with Etemi to learn a little bit more about her inspiration and all things DIY.
+Etemi Otubu is a Budapest-born sewing enthusiast and our studio neighbour at the buzzing Peckham Levels.
+You may have seen Etemi at the 3rd Rail Print Space launch event, sewing freshly screen printed fabric into various textile products.
+Having settled in Peckham, the designer developed a true passion for craft and sustainable fashion.
+We recently caught up with her to learn a little bit more about her inspiration and all things DIY.

 1. How and when did you start sewing?